joda01/imagec-doc/docs/fundamentals/commands/index.md

 ImageC provides a set of image processing algorithm for different use cases.

 In general, image preprocessing serves to minimize the image noise as far as possible (maximizing the signal-to-noise ratio) in order to enable separation between the background and the signal.
-An [object detection command](commands-object-detection) is issued after the image preprocessing.
+An [object segmentation command](commands-object-segmentation) is issued after the image preprocessing.

 :::{hint}
 Image processing commands get an image as input and have a manipulated image as output.